You are here

 Each semester students can apply to work with dedicated writing tutors -- peer writing mentors -- with whom they meet weekly for the duration of the semester.
 Trained graduate and undergraduate tutors are available to work with undergraduate students who feel that their writing is not effectively communicating the depth and quality of their thoughts and ideas.

-During weekly meetings, KNIGHT WRITERS may work to:
+During weekly meetings, KNIGHT WRITERS may work with students to:

-- help writers get started with an essay by reading and discussing a writing assignment, evaluating research material, or brainstorming an outline.
+- get started with an essay by reading and discussing a writing assignment, evaluating research material, or brainstorming an outline.

 - discuss ways to shape a coherent argument, make strong use of evidence, work with appropriate citation conventions.